PolyArch/cs259/04-miniproj-2.md

  proof of concept for the type of analysis that might be necessary to get good accuracy.

-Another option is to use exisitng tools like TimeLoop and MAERI.
+Another option is to use existing tools like TimeLoop and MAERI.
 I'm not sure how well they will work for GPUs, but feel free to experiment!

 ## What to turn in?